rebelsky/csc282-original/outlines/bodies/intro.md

 ----------

-This course is an extension of a seminar I ran in spring 2012 and that students asked me to repeat.
+This course is an extension of a seminar I ran in spring 2012 and that students asked me to repeat in spring 2013.
 That seminar was an outgrowth of things I observed and was told in CSC 362 2011F.
 In particular, the students in that course had much less familiarity with Makefiles than I would have liked and they told me that they generally did not use gdb when debugging their programs.
 I also observed that many of them were less than competent at dealing with memory leaks in their programs.

 I do not blame my students for these flaws in their background.
 Rather, I expect that it's a consequnce of our decision to teach these issues relatively early in their careers and of different faculty opinions on what is important to teach.
+(I'm not sure that students who took 161 from me have substantially different backgrounds from those who took it from someone else.)

 A few of the students asked me to spend some additional time teaching the things that I consider important (and that they quickly found were important).
 But we didn't have class sessions to spare.
 This class is therefore my attempt to address some of the weaknesses that I or the students observed.
-I hope to offer it every year (although I may not get teaching credit for it).
+I hope to offer it every year.

 Policies and procedures
 -----------------------